Vam-Jam/KAC/docs/objects/CFileImage.md

 CFileImage@ myImage = CFileImage(100,75,true);
 ```

-this could be used to create a png file with 100 pixels width and 75 pixel height that has the alpha channel enabled.
+This could be used to create a png file with 100 pixels width and 75 pixel height that has the alpha channel enabled.
 </details>

 ## bool isLoaded()
-return a bool value to know weither a image has been loaded into a CFileImage object.
+Return a bool value to know weither a image has been loaded into a CFileImage object.
 Return true when there's in fact a image loaded into the CFileImage Object
 Return false when there's not a image loaded into the CFileImage Object.
 Usually happen when the CFileImage object cannot find the png file.
 <details>